chicio/chicio.github.io/_posts/2018-05-08-id3tageditor-swift-read-write-id3-tag-mp3.md

 ---

 In [this previous post](/2018/05/07/born-id3tageditor-mp3id3tagger.html "born id3tageditor mp3id3tagger") I
-described the reason why I develop [ID3TagEditor](https://github.com/chicio/ID3TagEditor "id3 tag editor swift ios macOS tvOS watchOS"), a swift library to edit ID3 tag of mp3 files with support for macOS, iOS, watchOS and tvOS.
+described the reason why I developed [ID3TagEditor](https://github.com/chicio/ID3TagEditor "id3 tag editor swift ios macOS tvOS watchOS"), a swift library to edit ID3 tag of mp3 files with support for macOS, iOS, watchOS and tvOS.
 In this post I will described how I developed it.
-Below you can find the logo of the library.
+Below you can find the library logo.

 ![ID3TagEditor logo](/assets/images/posts/id3tageditor-logo.jpg "ID3TagEditor logo")